reframejs/reframe/readme.md

 module.exports = HelloPage;
 ~~~

-Running the `reframe` CLI then serves the page, as defined by the `HelloPage` object.
+Running the `reframe` CLI then serves the page.

 ~~~shell
 $ reframe